 The major in African Studies requires the successful completion of 12 courses for 36 credits.
-Eight courses are required and four are electives.
+Seven courses are required and five are electives.

-The eight required courses constitute an Africana Core with requirements in Theory; History and Literature; Methodology; and the Capstone.
-Students must earn a 2.0 or better in the major or minor to complete the degree, and only two online courses may be used to satisfy these requirements.
+The seven required courses constitute an Africana Core with requirements in Theory; History and Literature; Methodology; and the Capstone.
+Students must earn a 2.0 or better in the major or minor to complete the degree.
+Except for Intro to Africana Studies and Race and Ethnicity, the courses listed below are only examples of the types of courses that can satisfy these requirements.
+Please consult with the program director to see if a specific class meets an actual requirement.

 - Intro to Africana Studies